antoniomari/ADA-CAPI-DataStory/index.md

 Ah yes.
 We’ve all heard it.
 “It’s not my fault, the game was too hard!”
 But in the case of Wikispeedia, do the complaints of gamers in need of a win actually hold ground?
 Are some games inherently harder than others?
 Well, it could be.
 How could this be the case?

 Firstly, we observe that in order to reach a target, the target needs to have an incoming link in the Wikipedia graph.
-We further understand intuitively that the more of these links, the merrier, giving the player multiple avenues to fulfil their search for the elusive target.
+We further understand intuitively that the more of these links, the merrier, giving the player multiple avenues to complete their search for the elusive target in the forest of knowledge.
 This is why we look at the distribution of the in-degrees of the target articles in finished and unfinished paths.

 {% include in-degrees.html %}